jmendiara/foratata/README.md

 # foratata

-Concurrent TaskQueue with lifecycle notification in typescript (alike a Promise.map with concurrency and continue on failure) and cancellation support
+Concurrent repeatable TaskQueue with lifecycle notification in typescript (alike a Promise.map with concurrency and continue on failure) and cancellation support

 NodeJS only (if somebody interested on browser, please open issue)